 run once or weekly

-public&private SSL certificates
+AWS Certificate Manager create/manage/deploy public&private SSL certificates free rotation

-Internal Risk Assessments
+AWS Audit Manager Internal Risk Assessments reports for auditors

-downloading compliance documents from AWS
+AWS Artifact downloading compliance documents from AWS not for auditors

-investigate suspicious activity with ML
+Amazon Detective investigate suspicious activity with ML find root cause uses graph theory

-incorporates GuardDuty findings
+incorporates GuardDuty findings triage security hunting threat hunting

-cross account all security findings from other services
+AWS Security Hub cross account all security findings from other services Cloud Security Posture Management (CSPM)

 CloudWatch